 The first European influence was the French explorers Joliet and Marquette who explored the area in 1673.
 Almost a decade passed before LaSalle came through and claimed the whole area for France.
 This opened up the area for French explorers and trappers.
 The first village to be built was in 1703 when the immigrants built the village of Kaskaskia.

 The first stop on our adventure was the very old and very haunted Fort De Chartes by the little town of Prairie du Roche, not far from Kaskaskia.
 According to historical essays, the first fort was a wooden stockade built in 1718 to offer protection for the French fur trappers and their families.
 One site, however, mentioned that it was to control the ever rowdy French trappers from getting out of control and damaging the relations with the Native Americans in the area.

 Either way, the fort went through several phases until 1760 when buildings were built from the limestone that was quarried in the area.
 The French turned over the fort to the British after the French and Indian War ended in 1763.
 Most of the French inhabitants moved over the river to St. Louis and St.Genevieve (both interesting sites in their own right.)

 The fort fell into ruin when the British relocated to Kaskaskia and soon all that was left was the ammunition house.

 The town of Prairie Du Rocher was captured by George Rogers Clark and his troop of men referred to as the “long knives” during the American Revolution.
 Their success was vital to gaining the control of what was referred to then as the northwest territory which included Ohio, Illinois,Wisconsin, Indiana, and Michigan.

-George’s younger brother William (of Lewis and Clark fame) would later visit the old fort on their way through the area in 1803.
+George’s younger brother William (of Lewis and Clark fame) would later visit the old fort on his way through the area in 1803.

 The ruins were rebuilt in the 1930’s and turned into a historical site.
 The site now hosts events which showcase the history of the area.